-- Acknowledgments: Identifies individuals who made important contributions to the paper but who do not meet the criteria for authorship.
-Ensure that individuals named in the acknowledgments have given their permission to be listed.
-Report any funding sources and conflicts of interest.
+- Acknowledgment/s: Identify individuals who made important contributions to the study but who do not meet the criteria for authorship.
+If none, include the statement “None reported.”

 - References: Are formatted using the current American Medical Association Manual of Style.
 Include pivotal papers on the subject.
 Use primary references (eg, original studies) rather than secondary references (eg, textbooks and review articles).
 Please note that authors bear primary responsibility for the accuracy of all references.

-- Are submitted as separate image files at a minimum resolution of 300 dots per inch at the size they will be printed in the journal (ie, usually the width of 1 printed column or 8 cm).
+- Have a minimum resolution of 300 dots per inch (dpi) and legible indicators when sized to the width of 1 printed column or 8 cm for publication.

 - Used for additional materials that are not essential to the understanding of the article but provide an important expansion of the article contents.
 Examples include tables of identified literature.
 Such materials will not appear in the article but will be posted on the journal's website.
 Publication of supplementary materials is at the discretion of the scientific editors.